parablack/CryptoSideChannel.jl/docs/src/types/integer-types.md

     end)
 end
 ```
+Here, the outer `for`-loop is evaluated at compile time.
+Thus, three new methods are registered by evaluating the generated function body.

-Now, we want to add generic other operatoros.
-We can achieve this by also iterating over all (binary) operators that we want to define:
+Of course, we like to extend this construction to other operators.
+We can achieve this by metaprogramming as well.
+Here, we iterate over all (binary) operators that we want to define in another `for`-loop:
 ```julia
 for op = (:+, :*, :-, :div, :mod)
     for type = ((:MyInt, :MyInt), (:MyInt, :Integer), (:Integer, :MyInt))